 Select the type of API for the generated C++ shared libraries.
 In the API selection section at the bottom, select Create interface that uses the MATLAB Data API.
 For more information, see API Selection for C++ Shared Library.

-You can customize the installer, customize your application, and add more information about the application as follows:
+In the Library Compiler app, you can customize the installer, customize your application, and add more information about the application.

 Library information — Information about the deployed application.
 You can also customize the appearance of the application by changing the application icon and splash screen.
 The generated installer uses this information to populate the installed application metadata.
 See Customize the Installer.